rrocharoberto/fields-data/README.md

 	5.11) The utility class DateUtil converts String to Date objects and vice versa.

+	5.12) In FieldEntity: created is set only when field is persisted to database. updated is set every time update is performed.

 6) Regards to Java project (Historical Weather API):